expeerly/embeddocumentation/README.md

 ```

 As you can see, [subtitles](https://docs.mux.com/guides/add-subtitles-to-your-videos#showing-subtitles-by-default) and separate [audio track](https://docs.mux.com/guides/player-core-functionality#multi-track-audio-selector) in 4 languages are available and can be triggered.

+We recommend embedding the videos to the carousel or product description just next to images for best conversion impact.

 ## 4. Matching Video Links with Product Catalogue
 As of now all our retail partners get a spreadsheet where on each line the relevant products including GTIN and if required our partner’s own product number are indicated along the video links.
 As our existing partners choose to embed with Youtube, it’s only Youtube links, but Mux links and Streaming IDs would be shown for your integration.